 Social Issues, Elections, and Politics

 If your advertisement is created on behalf of or concerning a candidate for a political party or figure, public office, or one who advocates for the result of an election to public office, you are required to select this special ads category.
 It also includes ads on any ballot initiative, referendum, or election.
 This also includes “get out and vote” election campaigns.
 You can deem this category as political advertising covering social issues on the platform where the ad is being placed.

-Since social issues are sensitive matters and generally surrounded by debates, special ads may impact the result of an election.
-They may also connect with current or proposed legislation.
+Since social issues are sensitive matters and are generally surrounded by debates, special ads may impact the result of an election.
+They may also connect with the current or proposed legislation.
 Therefore, any ad related to social issues seeks to influence public opinion through debate, discussion, or advocacy for or against critical topics.
-These can range from social rights to civil, health and human rights.
+These can range from social rights to civil, health, and human rights.
 Click here to check out ads about social issues, elections, or politics.

 If your advertisement promotes or is directly linked to an employment opportunity, including internships, part-time or full-time jobs, or professional certification programs, you are required to select the “employment opportunity” special ads category.
 Other ads under this category range from aggregation services, promotions for job boards or fairs, and ads detailing benefits offered by a company, regardless of a particular job offer.